 La canción mantiene las señas de identidad que han llevado al grupo por festivales como Sweden Rock, Fuzzfestival, Malmöfestivalen o el SWR Barroselas Metalfest portugués: un hard rock de alto voltaje, riffs gruesos, energía sin artificio y un toque retro muy ligero, lo justo para darle textura sin convertirlo en imitación.
 La voz de Sanne Karlsson continúa siendo uno de los grandes activos del conjunto, clara y firme, sin esconderse detrás de tics heredados del género.
 Y, pese a la densidad guitarrera, los ganchos melódicos no son clichés – están construidos para permanecer en la cabeza después de la escucha, pero sin sentirse forzados.

-The track keeps the traits that have taken them through festivals like Sweden Rock, Fuzzfestival, Malmöfestivalen, and Portugal’s SWR Barroselas Metalfest: high-voltage hard rock, thick riffs, straight-ahead energy, and a very light retro touch—just enough for texture, not enough to drift into imitation.
+The track keeps the traits that have taken them to festivals like Sweden Rock, Fuzzfestival, Malmöfestivalen, and Portugal’s SWR Barroselas Metalfest: high-voltage hard rock, thick riffs, in-your-face energy, and a very light retro touch… just enough for texture, not enough to drift into imitation.
 Sanne Karlsson’s voice is still one of the band’s biggest strengths: clear, steady, not hiding behind borrowed genre habits.
-And even with the guitars at full density, the melodic hooks aren’t clichés—they’re built to stay with you, but without feeling forced.
+And even with the guitar weight, the melodic hooks don’t feel cliché; they’re built to stay with you, but without feeling forced.

 El tema adelanta lo que será From the Fallen, su próximo álbum de once canciones.
 Desde su debut han pasado cosas.
 Se fue gente, llegó gente.
-Y hoy Electric Hydra se reformulan con dos guitarristas nuevos, Emil Andersson y Adi Selimic y las colaboraciones de Per Wiberg (Spiritual Beggars, Opeth), Mateo von Bewitcher (Bewitcher) y Bo Karlsson, padre de Sanne, añadiendo un matiz casi familiar a este regreso.
+Y hoy Electric Hydra se reformulan con dos guitarristas nuevos, Emil Andersson y Adi Selimic y las colaboraciones de Per Wiberg (Spiritual Beggars, Opeth), Mateo von Bewitcher (Bewitcher) y Bo Karlsson, padre de Sanne.
 Más que un simple “nuevo disco”, parece que va a ser un punto de inflexión.

-The song hints at what From the Fallen, their upcoming eleven-track album, is going to be.
+“Scent of Blood” hints at what From the Fallen, their upcoming eleven-track album, is going to be.
 A lot has happened since their debut.
-People left; people arrived.
-And now Electric Hydra reconfigure themselves with two new guitarists, Emil Andersson and Adi Selimic, along with contributions from Per Wiberg (Spiritual Beggars, Opeth), Mateo von Bewitcher (Bewitcher), and Bo Karlsson, Sanne’s father—adding an almost family-like layer to this return.
-More than a simple “new album,” it feels like a real turning point.
+People have come, people have gone.
+And now Electric Hydra have reconfigured themselves with two new guitarists, Emil Andersson and Adi Selimic, along with contributions from Per Wiberg (Spiritual Beggars, Opeth), Mateo von Bewitcher (Bewitcher), and Bo Karlsson, Sanne’s father.
+More than a simple comeback, the new album might just be a turning point.

 El vídeo de “Scent of Blood”, dirigido por Jacob Hellenrud, acompaña la canción sin sobreexplicarla.
 Con su lema de “flames, fury and fashion”, podría haberse quedado en un eslogan, pero Hellenrud lo lleva más lejos: fuego literal, sí, pero también un concepto estético cuidado, casi performativo, donde Carita, la protagonista, encarna el mensaje de la canción – tomar lo que deseas con fuerza total – sin caer en el arquetipo o la pose.
 Es un clip que entiende la teatralidad del hard rock crudo, musculado y contemporáneo, pero sin abusar de ella.

-The video for “Scent of Blood,” directed by Jacob Hellenrud, supports the song without overexplaining it.
-With its “flames, fury and fashion” tagline, it could’ve stayed a neat slogan, but Hellenrud pushes it further: literal fire, yes, but also a careful, almost performative visual approach, where Carita, the protagonist, embodies the song’s message—taking what you want with total force—without falling into stereotype or pose.
-It’s a clip that understands the theatrical side of raw, muscular modern hard rock, but doesn’t overuse it.
+The video for “Scent of Blood,” directed by Jacob Hellenrud, backs the song without overexplaining it.
+The band’s motto “flames, fury and fashion” could’ve just been a cool tagline, but Hellenrud pushes it further: yes the flames are literal, but there’s also a careful, almost performative visual approach.
+Carita, the main figure in the video, embodies the song’s message – taking what you want with full force – without falling into stereotype or pose.
+It’s a clip that understands the theatrical side of raw, muscular modern hard rock, but doesn’t overdo it.

 “Scent of Blood” no es solo un regreso; es una advertencia suave pero firme.
 Si la Hidra mitológica crecía al perder una cabeza, Electric Hydra también.
 Si quieres saber hacia dónde va esta Hidra, tendrás que seguir el rastro tú mismo.
 Y ahí, precisamente, empieza la parte interesante.

-What’s striking is how all of this—the survivor-song, the renewed visual identity, the new lineup, the collaborators, the album title itself—builds interest by accumulation: small details you catch a bit more with each listen.
+What’s interesting is how all of this – the song that survived, the striking visual identity, the new lineup, the collaborators, the album title itself – builds interest by accumulating all these small details that become clearer each time you listen.

 “Scent of Blood” isn’t just a return; it’s a quiet but firm warning.
-If the mythic Hydra grew each time it lost a head, Electric Hydra do too.
+Just like the mythological creature when it lost a head, Electric Hydra is growing stronger.
 If you want to know where this Hydra is heading, you’ll have to follow the trail yourself.
-And that’s exactly where it gets interesting.
+And that’s exactly where things start getting exciting.

 ELECTRIC HYDRA son: